-As Madonna unveils yet another tacky promo video and gets ready to tour another live show high on extortionate ticket prices and low on originality, I thought it would be fun to revisit a review I wrote for The Sun of the opening night of her Sticky & Sweet tour, which the British tabloid sent me to Cardiff to cover for Gordon Smart’s Bizarre column.
+As Madonna unveils yet another tacky promo video and gets ready to tour another live show high on extortionate ticket prices and low on originality, I thought it would be fun to revisit a review I wrote for The Sun of the opening night of her Sticky & Sweet tour, which the British tabloid sent me to Cardiff to cover for Gordon Smart’s Bizarre column ten years ago.
 I’m still not quite sure why, when Gordon was sitting with Guy Ritchie for the entire duration of the gig.
 Still.

 The entire Hard Candy period was the start of the slippery slope Madge never really covered from, but I was under strict instructions to leave my poison pen at the turnstiles.
 Oh well.
 Link to The Sun’s heavily edited published version at the end of this note.

 Long live the queen of pop.
 I expected controversy and her trademark raunch in Cardiff, but for the first time there was no talking point like the Crucifixion scene from Confessions in 2006 or the electric chair on Re-Invention in 2004.
 Revolving into view on her double M throne, there was little between-song banter from the most choreographed and calculating performer on the planet, though with plenty of cues and glances Lady Madonna made sure in no uncertain terms that the crowd was dancing and singing until they were out of breath.
 Perhaps she thinks everyone is as superfit as her; either way the crowd lapped up her instructions with glee.